-The fair value of land, buildings, infrastructure and investment properties (including vested improvements) is determined at least every three (3) three every five years in accordance with the regulatory framework.
+The fair value of land, buildings, infrastructure and investment properties (including vested improvements) is determined at least every-three (3)three_every_five vears in accordance with the regulatory framework.
 This includes buildings and infrastructure items which were pre-existing improvements (i.e. vested improvements) on vested land. acquired by the City.

 At the end of each period the valuation is reviewed and where appropriate the fair value is updated to reflect current market conditions.
-This process is considered to be in accordance with the Local Government (Financial Management) Regulation 17A (2) (a) (a) which requires land, buildings, infrastructure, investment properties and invested improvements to be shown at fair value.
+This process is considered to be in accordance with the Local Government (Financial Management) Regulation 17A (2) (a) (a). which requires land, buildings, infrastructure, investment properties and invested improvements to be shown at fair value.

-Individual assets that are plant and equipment type assets and right-of-use assets are measured using the cost model in accordance with Local Government (Financial Management) Regulation 17A (2)(b) and 17A (2)(c).
+Individual assets that are plant and equipment type assets and right-of-use assets are measured using the cost model in accordance with Local Government (Financial Management) Regulation 17A(2)(b) and 17A(2)(c).

-Increases in the carrying amount arising on revaluation of assets_classes are credited to a revaluation reserve.
-Decreases in the carrying amount that offset previous increases of the same asset classes are recognised against revaluation reserve_directly in equity.-aAll other decreases are recognised in the Statement of Comprehensive Income.
+Increases in the carrying amount arising on revaluation of assets-classes are credited to a revaluation reserve.
+Decreases in the carrying amount that offset previous increases of the same asset classes are recognised against revaluation reserve directly in equity., aAII other decreases are recognised in the Statement of Comprehensive Income.